sindresorhus/p-retry/readme.md

 Decide if an error should be skipped.

-Skipped errors do not consume retries or impact backoff, but still invoke `onFailedAttempt`.
+Skipped errors do not expend retries or increment backoff, but are still subject to `maxRetryTime`.

 Receives a [`RetryContext`](#retrycontext).